Tanzyingsz/DDM-Dissertation/Literature Review 4.1.md

 <br/>

-## 2.2.3 Interactive Storytelling (Digital storytelling)
+## 2.2.3 interactive Storytelling

-Storytelling itself is interactive by definition - in the words of National Storytelling Network (2020): "...storytelling emerges from the interaction and cooperative, coordinated efforts of teller and audience."
-Therefore storytelling is always a bidirectional communication.
+_需要改进_

 Telling story online can pose more impact on users.
 Through the multiple media, ranging from visuals, animations and clickable interactive components that embedded in a website, multiple regions of the brain are activated.

 _linear vs non-linear content (Checked http://www.uh.cu/static/documents/RDA/Web%202.0%20Storytelling%20c.pdf but need to do a bit more research before I can write a summary down)_

-The trick in storytelling is instead of showing the whole picture at the beginning, let the reader figure out the story on their own.
-As Andrew Stanton (2012), the world-famous film director once said in his TED: "Don't give them (the audience) 4, give them 2+2."
+Storytelling itself is interactive by definition - in the words of National Storytelling Network (2020): "...storytelling emerges from the interaction and cooperative, coordinated efforts of teller and audience."
+Therefore storytelling is always a bidirectional communication.
+When it comes to the digital realm, the interactivity of storytelling becomes even more powerful.
+Interactivity affects how the pre-set information is interpreted and processed by users.
+Firstly, interactivity partly decides the amount of content on-page, for example, comment on products and discussion board threads.
+Secondly, interactivity brings a more customized feature to life, like the personal feed on a shopping website (Jensen et al., 2014).
+Thirdly, interactivity helps to pass the message of a brand.
+In several studies (Lee, 2005; Sundar, Kalyanaraman and Brown, 2003)the researchers emphasized that the higher level of interactivity the website have, the higher trust the brand earns.

+Although many evidence touted the interactivity as a beneficial component, some researchers argue that under certain circumstances, rich interactivity might not be preferable.
+For example, rich interactivity brings more benefits on an entertainment website rather than an information-focus website (Liu and Shrum, 2002) and people prefer a less interactive website when facing time limit (Amichai-Hamburger, Fine and Goldstein, 2004).
+In conclusion, the setting of interactivity should be decided according to the own background of a brand.

+> Jensen, M.L., et al, 2014.
+Organizational balancing of website interactivity and control: An examination of ideological groups and the duality of goals.
+Computers in Human Behavior, 38, pp.43-54.

+> Sundar, S.S., Kalyanaraman, S. and Brown, J., 2003.
+Explicating web site interactivity: Impression formation effects in political campaign sites.
+Communication research, 30(1), pp.30-59.

+> Lee, T., 2005.
+The impact of perceptions of interactivity on customer trust and transaction intentions in mobile commerce.
+Journal of Electronic Commerce Research, 6(3), p.165.

+> Rafaeli, S., et al., 2007.
+Assessing interactivity in computer-mediated.
+In Oxford handbook of Internet psychology (pp. 71-88).
+Oxford University Press.

+> Liu, Y. and Shrum, L.J., 2002.
+What is interactivity and is it always such a good thing?
+Implications of definition, person, and situation for the influence of interactivity on advertising effectiveness.
+Journal of advertising, 31(4), pp.53-64.

+> Amichai-Hamburger, Y., Fine, A. and Goldstein, A., 2004.
+The impact of Internet interactivity and need for closure on consumer preference.
+Computers in Human Behavior, 20(1), pp.103-117.

+## 2.2.4 Design elements in digital storytelling

+_Data_
 By Combining data and stories together, a brand will be able to touch its audience emotionally.
 Research has proved that emotionally connected customers are 52% more valuable than its highly satisfied counterparts, on average (Harvard Business Review,2015).
 The emotionally bond customers are less sensitive to price but more willing to revisit a brand and buy products.
 Data in the story can help in setting up the environment.
 For example, in a campaign that persuades people the importance of sustainability, the hard-hitting stats of how severe the environment has been damaged can give the audience an overview of the situation.

-_describe more needed elements for interactive storytelling here_
+_Parallax Scrolling_
+Parallax scrolling is an engaging techique that creates an illusion of depth in website pages.
+It attracts users to read more content.
+According to Frederick et al. (2015), when used in hedonic context, parallax scrolling have positive impact on user experience through increasing the usability.
+The downside of this strategy might be the increase loading time.
+To solve the problem, a website should balance the amount of parallax effect and other required resources.

 > National Storytelling Network.
 (2020).
 What Is Storytelling? [online] Available at: https://storynet.org/what-is-storytelling/ [Accessed 22 Jun.
 2020].